eficode/JavaFXLibrary/README.md

 ## Known issues

-* Tests can be executed with robot/pybot/jybot!
-Jython can be used locally without remote interface.
-* Running tests multiple times requires starting the server again, or applications start launching behind other windows, causing tests to fail when robot is trying to interact with them.
+* If the remote library server and tests are running on the same machine, the server must be restarted between test executions.
+If the server is not restarted, test applications will launch behind other windows, causing tests to fail when robot is trying to interact with them.
-* At the moment there are problems with Java Objects, they might be returned as Java Strings or their methods may be unavailable.